-Given the latest threats against Cuba by the Trump administration, including the possibility of military intervention, ACERE believes that Congress must use its constitutionally designated authority to detain any possible military actions and to prevent any further assaults against Cuba’s sovereignty.
-Take action by clicking here below, to tell your members of Congress to support legislative measures like H.R.
-8103, H.R.
-7521, S. 136, S.J.
-124, and H.J.
-153 that have been introduced to prevent military escalation.
-If you can, PLEASE ALSO CALL THEM and convey the same message directly to their staff.
+Given the latest navy and intelligence maneuvers and continuing threats against Cuba by the Trump administration, including the possibility of military intervention, ACERE believes that Congress must urgently use its constitutionally designated authority to detain any possible military actions in Cuba and to prevent any further assaults against Cuba’s sovereignty.
+Moreover, the de facto oil blockade imposed since January constitutes an act of war, and has provoked an acute humanitarian crisis that is causing civilian deaths.

 To prepare for your advocacy action, you may: